zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Florence says, “That’s hard to believe.”
 Alexander says, “It’s true.
 First, it has to be tested on animals or in a lab.”
 When we test dru gs on animals, we give the drug to an animal and see if the animal dies.
 For s omething to be “tested in a lab” means that scientists and researchers look at the d rug in a laboratory.
 The word “lab” (lab) is short for “laboratory,” which is a p lace where scientists conduct their experiments.

-Alexander says, “Then it,” meaning the drug, “has t o go through clinical trials.”
+Alexander says, “Then it,” meaning the drug, “has to go through clinical trials.”
 “Clinical (clinical) trials (trials)” are research studies that doctors do on a small group of humans, of people who are sick, to make su re that the drug is safe.
 Clinical trials are required for most drugs that are approved by the FDA in the United States.
 You have to test the drug on a group  of people to make sure that

 it’s safe for the average person.
 Many times, you can get paid to participate in these clinical trials.
 The government or drug compa nies will give you money to participate in the experiment.

 Alexander says, “Only then is it” – again, the drug  – “put through a rigorous review by the FDA, which alone can take years.”
 A “ rigorous (rigorous) review (review)” is a very thorough, detailed investigatio n of something – when you look at something very closely to make sure that everyth ing is okay.
 Alexander says that the FDA’s review alone can take years.

-The word “alone” here means by itself – not includi ng all of the other steps, all of the other things that have to happen in order for t he drug to get approved.
-If you say a person is “alone,” you mean that the person i s by him or herself.
+The word “alone” here means by itself – not includi ng all of the other steps, all of the other things that have to happen in order for the drug to get approved.
+If you say a person is “alone,” you mean that the person is by him or herself.
 There are no other people with that person.
-Here, it refers t o the fact that just this one thing, just this one part of the process, can take many ye ars, not including the time it would take for all the other things to occur.
+Here, it refers to the fact that just this one thing, just this one part of the process, can take many ye ars, not including the time it would take for all the other things to occur.

 Florence says, “You’re right, I had no idea,” meani ng “I wasn’t aware of this.
 I didn’t know this before you told me.
 Oh, Alexander,  you’re so smart.
 I love you.”
 Oh, no – she doesn’t say that.
 Maybe Alexander is t rying to impress Florence; maybe Alexander is interested romantically in Flore nce and he’s just telling her all of these things so that Florence will fall in l ove with his intelligence.
 You think?
 Nah.
 Anyway, back to our story.